rehanvdm/cdk-express-pipeline/README.md

 The following features are not available when using the Legacy classes:

-- Enforcing Wave, Stage and Stack names do not include the `seperator` character.
+- Enforcing Wave, Stage and Stack names do not include the `separator` character.
 - Enforcing that a Stack in Stage 1 can not depend on a Stack in Stage 2.
 - Printing stack dependencies within a Stage.
 Since we do not know what stage a stack belongs to, it's not possible to print the dependencies of stacks of only that stage and not others.